Copyright FAQ

 Further redistribution of teaching materials, including making copies available on the internet, is not permitted.

 StuDocu contains various study materials such as lecture notes, summaries and exam papers.
-If these study materials have been provided to students by the College as part of their study programme and subsequently uploaded to StuDocu without permission, such use would amount to copyright infringement as copyright in such materials would usually belong to the College or individual academics who produced them; such use also poses a potential risk to personal data.
+If these study materials have been provided to students by Imperial as part of their study programme and subsequently uploaded to StuDocu without permission, this is copyright infringement.

-If the infringing materials are not taken down by StuDocu after a reasonable period of time following a takedown request, College staff should alert the College’s Legal Services Office via email providing information about the infringing materials such as their authors and links to the materials on StuDocu and attaching the evidence of any takedown requests for the materials in question made to StuDocu.
+If the infringing materials are not taken down by StuDocu after a reasonable period of time, alert the College’s Legal Services Office via email providing information about the infringing materials such as their authors and links to the materials on StuDocu and attaching the evidence of any takedown requests for the materials in question made to StuDocu.

-There are similar procedures for requesting the removal of infringing materials from Course Hero and you can submit a takedown request.
-If infringing material is hosted on Study Drive, please email them a takedown request at info@studydrive.net.
-If you need any help with drafting this request, please reach out to the College’s Legal Services Office.
+There are similar procedures for requesting the removal of infringing content from Course Hero and you can submit a takedown request.
+If infringingcontent is hosted on Study Drive, email them a takedown request at info@studydrive.net.
+If you need any help with drafting this request, please reach out to Imperial's Legal Services Office.

-Lecture notes taken by the students themselves and subsequently uploaded to StuDocu or other coursework platforms may infringe copyright owned by the College/lecturer and this conduct may also be in breach of internal College rules.
+Lecture notes taken by the students themselves and subsequently uploaded to StuDocu or other coursework platforms may infringe copyright owned by Imperial or the lecturer and this conduct may also be in breach of internal rules.
 Students should also be aware that doing so may result in Turnitin flagging up possible plagiarism.

-You should request permission from a copyright holder when neither law nor licence permit you to use a copyrighted work in the way you’d like to.
+You should request permission from a copyright holder when neither law nor licence permit you to use a copyrighted work in the way you would like to.

 For books and journal articles the copyright holder is normally the publisher but check the copyrighted statement.
-For material on websites, the copyright holder may be the individual creator or owner of the website.
+For website content, the copyright holder may be the individual creator or owner of the website.

 Once you have identified the copyright holder write to them providing the following details:

-- the amount / pages you want to copy
+• the amount or pages you want to copy

-Only use the copyrighted materials if you receive a positive reply and always keep on file any correspondence as proof of permission.
+Only use the copyrighted materials if you receive a positive reply and retain the correspondence as proof of permission.

-- Acknowledge receipt of their letter, or email, and confirm that you will look into the matter.
+1. Acknowledge receipt of the notice and confirm that you will look into the matter.

 Once you have all the relevant information decide if you think you have infringed the complainant’s rights and reply to them.
-If you aren’t sure ASK the Library or the Legal Department.
+If you are unsure ASK the Library or the Legal Department.
 Follow any advice you receive.

-Note: If the infringement notice relates to a lecturer recording or teaching materials then contact the Legal Services Office immediately for guidance and next steps.
+If the infringement notice relates to a lecturer recording or teaching materials contact the Legal Services Office immediately for guidance and next steps.

 Please refer to the guidance in the front of the thesis as permission to copy varies by year and some theses may not be copied without the express permission of the author.

 Where a thesis has no copyright notice, you should treat it in the same way as other library materials and copy only an amount that the author would think fair.
-As working guidance, we suggest you limit your copying to a single copy of one chapter or multiple extracts that add up to a similar amount.
-The purpose of your copying must always be non-commercial research or private study, and the copy should be kept personal, so not shared with others or placed on the internet.
+As guidance, we suggest you limit your copying to a single copy of one chapter or multiple extracts that add up to a similar amount.
+The purpose of your copying must always be non-commercial research or private study, and the copy should be kept for personal use only.

 In formal situations, you should cite images as outlined in your journal’s style guide or chosen reference style (see Reference management).

-*If you aren’t sure if you are copying the original image, use TinEye or Google’s reverse image to find other copies of the web.
+To check whether you are you are copying the original image, you can use TinEye or Google’s reverse image to find other copies on the web.
 Some critical analysis might help you work out who created it and who has copied it.

 In a slide presentation, it can be quicker to add a reference slide as your last slide than caption each image individually.